simphony/simphony-osp/doc/yaml_specification_future.md

 ## Special entities

 `ENTITY`
 > The entity is the root of the ontology.
-It is the only entity which does not have a parent.
+It is the only entity which does not have a superclass.
 > Every other entity is a sub-entity of `ENTITY`.

 `CUDS_ENTITY`
 > This is the root for all entities that can have individuals.
-Its direct parent is `ENTITY`.
+Its direct superclass is `ENTITY`.

 `RELATIONSHIP`
 > This is the root of all relationships.
-Its direct parent is `ENTITY`.
+Its direct superclass is `ENTITY`.

 `VALUE`
 > This is the root of all values.
 A value is some kind of data, like a String or a Number.
 It can be an attribute of a cuds entity.
-Its direct parent is `ENTITY`.
+Its direct superclass is `ENTITY`.

 ## Value format